HBMLP 2023

 -

-Participants are not required to shave their heads nor wear monastic robes as other monastics-in-training.
-Men will have to option of shaving their heads.
-Women may get the same option, depending on how conservative the specific monastery is.
+Participants are not required to shave their heads nor wear monastic robes as usually expected of monastics-in-training programs.
+Participants will have the option of shaving their heads after one week, depending on how conservative the monastery is on this matter regarding lay people.

 -